amoser/Klonoa-stuff/README.md

 --As long as the plane segments are connected to each other, this gives the illusion that Klonoa is moving along a curved path, even though he's really moving along a sequence of straight lines.
 --Klonoa's "Horizontal" position is actually stored as a value that simply represents how far he is along the segment he's "on."
 As far as I know, Klonoa's absolute position is not stored at all.

+Certain "planes" are re-used for certain types of "special" terrain.
+For example, all of the gondolas in vision 3-1 share the same plane pointer.
+I'm not certain what the values located at this pointer are used for in the case of moving platforms, since the values don't change even when the platform is moving.
+Possibly they still represent an "initial" position of some kind.

+It's also worth observing how the plane pointer changes (or does not change) while Klonoa is in the air.
+In fact, the behavior is not consistent; in some situations, simply moving _above_ some geometry causes the pointer to change immediately.
+In others, the pointer does not update until Klonoa actually lands on a new plane.

+*TODO Video example*

-TODO Test whether this accounts for the weird behavior when moving directly from a gondola to a crate; landing on the crate might position Klonoa relative to the plane he is "on," which would fall apart if he's not "on" the plane directly under the box.
+*TODO* Confirmation/video showing that this accounts for the weird behavior when moving directly from a gondola to a crate; landing on the crate might position Klonoa relative to the plane he is "on," which would fall apart if he's not "on" the plane directly under the box.

 NOTE: There is a discrepency between how BizHawk represents memory addresses and how pointers are stored within the game's memory: BizHawk omits the first two digits '80' for addresses in the main RAM, since it is redundant (ALL main RAM is mapped to addresses beginning with 80).
 But BizHawk WON'T omit the 80 for pointers (memory addresses) stored within the games memory itself, because it has no way of knowing whether a given number actually reprsents a memory address or just a number that happens to start with '80'.
 This simply means that if you find a pointer in memory like "801757D0" and want to see what's located there using BizHawk, you'll want to search for "1757D0" instead.

-## Enemies
+### Enemies

 The tool doesn't have any functionslity related to enemies yet.
 That said, the following (incomplete) list describes how the enemy types are enumerated in memory.

 If you are tremendously bored, you can usually do a RAM search for numbers corresponding to some enemies that you see on screen.
 Once you find an enemy, if you change its type to a different number on this list and break the enemy, it will often respawn as the new type.
 Or crash the game.
 Often both, in fact.

+*TODO Video example of changing flying moo in 1-1*

+0/1 = Moo

+3 = Zippoe

+5 = Enemy spawn portal (???)

+7 = Flying moo

-enemyTypes = {}
+11 = Teton

-enemyTypes[0] = "Moo"
+13 = Shellie

+19 = Shielded Moo (springboard)

-enemyTypes[1] = "Moo"
+23 = Dabbie

-enemyTypes[3] = "Purple running guy"
--- Spawn portal is treated like an enemy for some reason -- The fact that it's somewhere in the middle of the list...
--- ...along with the fact that early enemies only spawn from offscreen...
--- ...suggests that a visible spawn portal wasn't part of the initial design. enemyTypes[5] = "Enemy spawn portal" enemyTypes[7] = "Birb"
--- I'm not totally sure what's going on with this one enemyTypes[11] = "Teton but maybe not???" enemyTypes[13] = "Rolling red shell guys" enemyTypes[19] = "Yellow springy guys" enemyTypes[23] = "Pink shooty guy"
+#### Regarding enemy spawn portal

+It's already a bit weird that internally this actually functions almost exactly like an enemy.
+The game notably has very few enemy spawn portals at the beginning, with enemies instead appearing from ofscreen or behind scenery.
+I'm guessing this was how it was originally supposed to be the case for _all_ enemies, but it was probably too restrictive, with the enemy spawn portal being added as an easier alternative.
+That would explain why it's in the middle of the list rather than the beginning/end.

-## Other flags etc.
+### Other flags etc.

 cutscenes = {}
 cutscenes[-2145386984] = "In cutscene"